-The responsible investment (RI) screening is performed by Ethix SRI Advisors, which is an independent, specialised RI consultant.
+The responsible investment (RI) screening is performed by ISS-Ethix, which is an independent, specialised RI consultant.
 The overall responsibility for the screening process lies with the RI Board, in which Danske Capital, DI and Danica are also members.

 The screening process

 ISS-Ethix clarifies the circumstances under which companies are alleged to have violated international norms.
 The cases are often complex and dynamic.
 The analysis is typically conducted as follows:

-- Ethix begins by evaluating information from a large number of sources (e.g., the UN, other inter-governmental organisations, national authorities, NGOs and the media) about alleged corporate involvement in activities that violate international norms.
+- ISS-Ethix begins by evaluating information from a large number of sources (e.g., the UN, other inter-governmental organisations, national authorities, NGOs and the media) about alleged corporate involvement in activities that violate international norms.

-- Ethix provides the RI Board with the results of its analyses, and the Board decides whether to exclude the securities from the investment universe or to engage further in an active shareholder dialogue.
+- ISS-Ethix provides the RI Board with the results of its analyses, and the Board decides whether to exclude the securities from the investment universe or to engage further in an active shareholder dialogue.